 Scholarships are awarded on a competitive basis to students who:

-- Have completed the equivalent of two years of full-time study in transferable courses at a B.C. public college.
-(Two years is defined as successful completion of at least 54 credits, or equivalent, in transferable courses.
-Information on transferability of credits is available through the BC Transfer Guide).
+• Have recently completed or are completing the equivalent of two years of full-time study in transferable courses at an eligible sending institution, and are beginning studies at their receiving institution in 2012 or January 2013.
+Two years is defined as successful completion of at least 54 credits, or equivalent, in transferable courses; information on transferability of credits is available online through the BC Transfer Guide.
+Credits cannot be transferred from a completed 3 or 4 year degree.

-- Have a cumulative GPA of at least 3.5 or equivalent for the 54 transferable credits completed, as calculated by the sending institution.
-Scholarship awards are contingent upon confirmation of final grades.
-(To learn the equivalent of a 3.5 GPA at your institution, please contact your financial awards office.)
+• Have a cumulative GPA of at least B+ or equivalent for the 54 transferable credits completed, regardless of whether the particular credits transfer into their specific program.
+Scholarship awards will be contingent upon confirmation of final grades.
+(If you are unsure of the equivalent of a B+ at your institution, please contact your financial awards office.)

-- Have demonstrated significant community and/or school involvement, supported by letters of reference submitted with the application.
+• Have clearly demonstrated significant community and/or school involvement, supported by letters of reference submitted at the time of application.